zesterer/tao/README.md

     - I have only a high-school knowledge of mathematics.
 I want to use Tao as a test bench to help me learn more about mathematics, proofs, type systems, logic, and computation.
-    - In addition, I hope that Tao can serve as a useful tool for others looking to get into language design, compiler development, or simply functional programming in general.
+    - In addition, I hope that Tao can serve as a useful tool for others looking to get into language design, compiler development, or simply functional programming in general: the codebase is relatively small and pragmatic (at least, given the complexity of some of the language features).

 ## Features